suckitfa/CSS-tricks/readme.md

-This is a project for my learning css tricks.
+This is a project for learning css tricks.